 Former Undersecretary, US Department of Agriculture’s

 Laura Turner Seydel

-She currently serves on the Steering Committees for Atlanta Recycles, will.i.am’s Ekocycle Project with Coca-Cola, Turner Foundation’s Green Schools Roundtable, kids vs. global warming and the iMatter Campaign, and on the Advisory Board for This American Land on PBS.
-She recently graduated from the 2012 Class at the Institute for Georgia Environmental Leadership.
+Leesa serves on the Steering Committees for Atlanta Recycles, will.i.am’s Ekocycle Project with Coca-Cola, Atlanta Community Foundation’s Grants to Green, FIRST Lego League’s 2015 Challenge Advisory Team, and on the Advisory Board for This American Land on PBS.
+She recently graduated with the 2012 Class at the Institute for Georgia Environmental Leadership.